 - It only offers data packages for 30 days of usage, so it doesn’t give great flexibility.

 - It does not offer an exclusive eSIM for China, so the service cost is higher.

 |App Store, Google Play

 To get the most out of your eSIM card, we’ve prepared some important information to bear in mind so that your trip to Shanghai or any other city in China will be the best.
 We’ll also explain the differences between virtual eSIM cards and traditional physical cards.

 - Most eSIM cards do not offer mobile calls, only data.
 You can use apps like WhatsApp or Skype instead.

-- eSIMs can only be installed once, so if you’re experiencing problems with your eSIM card do not remove it from your mobile and contact your eSIM provider instead.
+- eSIMs can only be installed once, so if you’re experiencing problems with your eSIM card, do not remove it from your cellphone and contact your eSIM provider instead.

 - Some eSIMs set up automatic APNs.